 Nothing is going to work for her.

-And suggesting the House could pursue contempt charges against multiple people in Trump's orbit, not just the attorney general.
+And suggesting the House could pursue contempt charges against multiple people in Trump's orbit, not just the Attorney General.

 Okay, for what?

-You know, she she couldn't give a timeline for when the House would vote to hold Barr in contempt for failing to provide the unredacted Mueller report, which would be illegal.
+You know, she couldn't give a timeline for when the House would vote to hold Barr in contempt for failing to provide the unredacted Mueller report, which would be illegal.

-I mean, do they not they want their lawyers on the House Judiciary to be the ones to question Barr because they're too weak and not smart enough to do it themselves?
+I mean, do they not, they want their lawyers on the House judiciary to be the ones to question Barr because they're too weak and not smart enough to do it themselves.

-It hasn't happened in 206 years, and Barr will tear them to shreds and they know it, and he'll do it looking half bored while he's you know, literally ripping them to shreds intellectually and on the law.
+And he'll do it looking half-bored while he's, you know, literally ripping them to shreds intellectually and on the law.

-Okay, who else do you want to hold in contempt because they refuse your order to break the law?
+Who else do you want to hold in contempt because they refuse your order to break the law?

-I mean, it's you know, go right ahead.
+I mean, it's, you know, go right ahead.

 And at the same time, you know, I'm watching the whole party collapse.

-Wait, wait, wait, we're gonna update you on the 2020 candidates.
+We're going to update you on the 2020 candidates.

 We'll tell you about that breaking news as well as we continue.